Mission Statement

 I’ve long dreamt of creating something fun and sustainable that I could build with others.
 Something we could all be proud of, and I believe our forum here on Office Outlaw is that dream turned reality.

 I originally created Office Outlaw in November 2024 to bring together a community of people who wanted to make what they felt were toxic work environments more tolerable for themselves.
 People who were tired of being micromanaged; people who just need to give themselves a break.
-However, some circumstances that occured actually changed this forum for the better.
+That's right Office Outlaw, was not originally an internet marketing forum, but it became one on March 23, 2025 as a result of some very fortunate circumstances.

 I want this forum to be a chance for all of us to really engage with each other without worrying about corporate profits or what silly things shareholders might have an issue with.
 This forum will be a chance for all of us to explore concepts and ideas that weren’t taken seriously because they didn’t generate enough profit for the board of directors.
 An opportunity to open up discourse without ridiculously over-sensitive restrictions in place.